MaryamAdel9/PowerBI-Portfolio/README.md

 I developed several DAX measures to highlight key insights such as order trends and regional performance.
 I also used Figma to design a custom background, giving the dashboard a clean and polished look.

-Excited to keep growing my skills in data modeling, visualization.
+Excited to keep growing my skills in data modeling and visualization.

 <img width="891" height="488" alt="sales Dashboard" src="https://github.com/user-attachments/assets/465f21f4-535a-409a-9194-9dc68283ffcc" />